markstringer-dti/markstringer-dti.github.io/dti.md

 Seems to me, this is the difficulty, right at the heart of project management and project development.
 It's one that I wonder people don't talk about more.
 Nothing makes a project appear less attractive than actually starting to do it.

 In the middle of a chapter about fruit and flowers, I'm going to tell you a story about chicken soup.
 I was reading a book a while back by Robert Dilts.
 It was a book about how to persuade others of your opinion.
 Early in the book he explains that one of the things that it's important to understand is the mechanisms that we each have for understanding the difference between ideas and reality.
 He points out that this might be different for different people.
 But the first person we should understand is ourselves.
 How do we understand the difference between ideas and reality.
-Robert Dilts suggests an exercise.
+Dilts suggests an exercise.

 1. Think of something that you did yesterday - a everyday thing like going to the shop or going for a walk.
 2. Think of something that you could have done yesterday, but you didn't.